deeper-cloud/support-site/src/content/questions/how-to-create-modification.md

-# How to Create a Modification
+# How to create a modification

 Modifications are changes or alterations made to the standard preparation or ingredients of a dish based on the customer's preferences or dietary requirements.